• Big Money Out Of State Groups Funding Constitutional Initiatives In Montana

 Darin Gaub

-Lt Col (ret), US Army, Darin Gaub (@DLGaub) is a Geo-political and military strategist, former Blackhawk helicopter pilot and Battalion Commander, executive leadership coach, ordained Bible minister, and serves on the boards of multiple volunteer national and state-level organizations.
+Lt Col (ret), US Army, Darin Gaub (@DLGaub) is a senior geopolitical and military strategist, former Blackhawk helicopter pilot and Battalion Commander, executive leadership coach, ordained Bible minister, and serves on the boards of multiple volunteer national and state-level organizations.
 The views presented are those of the author and do not represent the views of the U.S. Government, Department of Defense, or its components.
 He can be found on Rumble and Substack.

 Continue Reading